 Strategies for Optimizing the Barotropic-Baroclinic Splitting of the Time-Stepping Algorithm in High Resolution Ocean Models

-Siddhartha Bishnu1,2, Mark R Petersen3 and Bryan Quaife2, (1)Los Alamos National Laboratory, Computer, Computational and Statistical Sciences, Los Alamos, United States, (2)Florida State University, Scientific Computing, Tallahassee, FL, United States, (3)Los Alamos National Laboratory, Los Alamos, NM, United States
+Siddhartha Bishnu1,2, Mark R Petersen3 and Bryan Quaife2, (1)Los Alamos National Laboratory, Computer, Computational and Statistical Sciences, Los Alamos, United States, (2)Florida State University, Scientific Computing, Tallahassee, FL, United States, (3)Los Alamos National Laboratory, Los Alamos, United States

 Abstract: